fletchulence/web-sprint-challenge-advanced-react/interview_answers.md

    - componentWillMount and componentWillUpdate are both legacy and should not be used in 'new code' according to *https://reactjs.org/docs/react-component.html*

-   - the concept is still the same however,
+   - the concept is still the same however, componentWillMount will fire immediately before a component mounts.
+It is called before a render() so that setting state will not trigger a rerender
-   - componentDidMount and componentDidUpdate are functions that are mostly reserved for Class based components.
-Functional components dont need these because they can call useEffects and have functional purpose.
-   - componentDidMount is called immediately after the component mounts.
-This is used most likely when instantiating a network request (API call).
-   -componentDidUpdate is called right after the component
+   -componentWillUpdate is called every time there is a rerender - meaning this.setState() has been called.
+NOTE: if we trigger a this.setState() in here there will be an infinate loop...

 3. Define stateful logic.